deepakQE/CodSoft/03 Task Rock-Paper-Scissors Game/README.md

 #Rock-Paper-Scissors Game

--* It can be a game played by the user and computer and decide how can win in this game it is a basic game used in
+* The game is played by the User and Computer

+* Condition Used
   * while loop
   * if else condition
   * continue